dntwaritag/Sentiment-Analysis-Group-13/README.md

 * **Long Short-Term Memory (LSTM)**: A specialized type of RNN capable of learning long-term dependencies, particularly effective for sentiment analysis due to its ability to remember important information over extended sequences.
     * **LSTM with GloVe Embeddings and Attention**: This advanced LSTM variant leverages pre-trained GloVe word embeddings for richer semantic representations and incorporates an attention mechanism to allow the model to focus on the most relevant parts of the input sequence.
+    * **Bidirectional LSTM (BiLSTM)**: Deep Learning model using Keras to enhance the ability of the network to learn contextual information from both past and future tokens in review texts.
 * **Gated Recurrent Unit (GRU)**: A simplified version of LSTM, offering similar performance with fewer parameters, making it computationally more efficient.
     * **Bidirectional GRU**: This GRU variant processes the input sequence in both forward and backward directions, capturing context from both past and future words, which can significantly improve understanding of sentiment.

 ---